nus-cs2103-AY2021S2/tp/docs/tutorials/RemovingFields.md

 >
 > —  Antoine de Saint-Exupery

-When working on BookingSystem, you will most likely find that some features and fields that are no longer necessary.
+When working on BookCoin, you will most likely find that some features and fields that are no longer necessary.
 In scenarios like this, you can consider refactoring the existing `Person` model to suit your use case.

 In this tutorial, we’ll do exactly just that and remove the `address` field from `Person`.